7 Tips Painting or Staining Cedar Wood Siding

 As a paint or solid body stain ages, it tends to dry out and fade.
 All loose paint must be removed, as paint or solid body stain is not smart, and is only as good as the substrate it is covering.
 Surfaces must be scrubbed with a soap and water mixture, sometimes even using a wire brush.
 Not trying to remove every bit of old product coating, but to insure a sound adhesion is still taking place.
 After all surface areas have been cleaned, it's time for the drying process to take place.

 When Cedar siding is vertical and installed, after power washing, normally a two-day allowance for drying is good to provide previously painted seasoned cleaned Cedar wood.
 Drying back out after power washing, not to be confused with brand new wood from the lumberyard.
 If Cedar siding was previously stained with a solid body stain, a good power washing is prescribed.
+Coming back days later, after drying, scraping any paint still loose, not bonding.

 Tip 6: When Staining Previously Stained Cedar